MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Remote-Web-Access-in-Windows-Server-Essentials.md

 -   [Manage Remote Web Access and VPN users](../windows-server-essentials-manage/Manage-Remote-Web-Access-in-Windows-Server-Essentials.md#BKMK_ManageRWAVPN)

 ###  <a name="BKMK_Overview"></a> Remote Web Access overview
- When you are away from your office, you can open a web browser and access [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)] from anywhere that has Internet access.
-In [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)], you can:
+ When you are away from your office, you can open a web browser and access --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access from anywhere that has Internet access.
+In --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access, you can:

 -   Access shared files and folders on the server.

 -   Access your server and computers on the network.
 This means that you can access the desktop of a networked computer as if you were sitting in front of it at your office.

- [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)] is not turned on by default.
+ --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access is not turned on by default.
 When you run the Set up Anywhere Access Wizard, the wizard attempts to set up your router and Internet connectivity.
-After [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)] is turned on, you can set up a domain name for your server and customize [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)].
+After --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access is turned on, you can set up a domain name for your server and customize --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access.
 You can also set up the router again if you change your router.

- Permission to access [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)] is not automatically granted when you add a new user account.
+ Permission to access --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access is not automatically granted when you add a new user account.
 When you add a user account, you can choose to allow access to shared folders, the Media Library, computers, Home page links, and the server Dashboard.
-You can also specify that a user not be allowed to use [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)].
+You can also specify that a user not be allowed to use --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access.

- The [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)] setting is displayed for each user account on the **USERS** tab of the Windows Server Essentials Dashboard.
-To change the [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)] setting, right-click the user account, and then click **View the account properties**.
+ The --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access setting is displayed for each user account on the **USERS** tab of the Windows Server Essentials Dashboard.
+To change the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access setting, right-click the user account, and then click **View the account properties**.

 ###  <a name="BKMK_TurnOnRWA"></a> Turn on Remote Web Access
  You can turn on Remote Web Access by running the Set up Anywhere Access Wizard from the server Dashboard.